MustafaHasanat/data-structures-and-algorithms/trees/README.md

 ## Approach & Efficiency

-I ysed the recursion inner function to traverse each tree and track its values.
+I used the recursion inner function to traverse each tree and track its values.
 And inside that recursive function, I implemented the special feature of each individual method.

+Big-O for the methods:

+- pre_order
+    - o(n) for time because it is a recursive function
+    - o(n) for space because it appends items to a new list

+- in_order
+    - o(n) for time because it is a recursive function
+    - o(n) for space because it appends items to a new list

+- post_order
+    - o(n) for time because it is a recursive function
+    - o(n) for space because it appends items to a new list

+- add
+    - o(log(n)) for time because the tree size is decreasing over each iteration
+    - o(1) for space because we only created one variable to hold the current value

+- contains
+    - o(log(n)) for time because the tree size is decreasing over each iteration
+    - o(1) for space because we only created one variable to hold the current value

 ---